kkruecke/cplus-documentation/notes/tree234.rst

    **Figure: Internal Node in-order successor**

-the in order successor of 23 is 27, of 50 is 51, of 60 is 62, and so on\ |ndash|\ all successors of these internal nodes are the first key of the left most child leaf node of the right subtree.
+the in order successor of 23 is 27, of 50 is 51, of 60 is 62, and so on\ |mdash|\ all successors of these internal nodes are the first key of the left most child leaf node of the right subtree.
 "Swap" above means we overwrite the item to be deleted with its in-order successor and then remove the in-order successor from the leaf node.
-But what if the in order successor is in a 2-node, or similarly what if the key to be deleted is itself a 2-node leaf?
+But what if the in order successor is in a 2-node?
 This would result in an empty node, and an unbalanced tree.
 To prevent this, as we descend the tree we turn 2-nodes into 3-nodes.
 The two techniques for converting 2-nodes into 3-nodes are:

 Case 1: If an adjacent sibling of the 2-node is a 3- or 4-node, we "steal" an item from the sibling by rotating items and moving the subtree.
 For example, if 4 is to be deleted from this tree